 A: Subscriptions are due on the 1st January each year.

-Only half the annual subscription fees are payable by anyone becoming a member for the first time after the 1st July in any year.
+Only half the annual membership fees are payable by anyone becoming a member for the first time after the 1st July in any year.

-Q: Can I have a sneek preview of the BMFA Handbook ‘Up and Away’ and check out exactly what is involved if I want to fly a radio controlled model aircraft?
+Q: Can I have a sneek preview of the BMFA Members Handbook and check out exactly what is involved if I want to fly a radio controlled model aircraft?

 Q: How do I go about joining?